drunkONdata/fetch_dog_adoption/README.md

 - Investigate performance with other models: InceptionV3, ResNet50, NASNet, MobileNet
 - Improve web and smartphone app experience with React Native

 ## References
+Link to presentation slides for Fetch!
+Dog Adoption can be viewed here: http://bit.ly/2QoEc0B

+## References
 1. ****